 You may notice that the focus of those was primarily upon Google’s AMP pages, and how quickly they could get people back to search results and paid search advertisement in those results.
-However, Apple appears to have an interest in speeding up the Web as well.
+However, Apple appears to have an interest in speeding up the Web and supplying mobile friendly pages as well.

 Today Apple was granted a patent aimed at making mobile web pages faster.
 This patent was filed back in 2009, so it likely wasn’t influenced by Facebook’s Instant Articles or Googles’ Accelerated Mobile Pages.
 Google and Facebook are both attempting to show faster pages so that internet browsers can spend less time on Web pages, and return to advertisements more quickly.
 Apple seems to be working upon making visiting the Web an overall better experience.
 The patent does address a problem that was clearly visible back when it was filed, as the patent starts out by describing the problem it was meant to address:

 With increasing use of computers to deliver content such as information and entertainment, web pages designed to display such content have become increasingly complicated over time, containing not only text but also animation and videos.
 Goals of web developers may be to present this content in a visually appealing and timely fashion.
 Accordingly, developers may consider how to create and manage display of such content when designing web pages.

 The patent focuses upon using cascading style sheets and browsers that use hardware acceleration of animated page content.